Sch3lp/Advent-of-Code-2021/README.md

-# Code Retreat - Kotlin
+# Advent of Code 2021

+My solutions to Advent of Code 2021, in Kotlin

-Kickstart Kotlin 1.5.31 with AssertJ and Mockito.
+Kickstarted Kotlin 1.6.0 with AssertJ and Mockito.

-Take care to update IntelliJ's Kotlin version when prompted!

 [Mockito Kotlin usage](https://kotlintesting.com/using-mockito-in-kotlin-projects/)

 Happy Coding!

+## 2021/11/30 - The day before
+Being a good boi and initializing a repo with some common classes that I'll probably need to solve the exercises.